Minimum Description Length Recurrent Neural Networks: Experiments

 The performance of the resulting networks is presented in Table~\ref{table:formal_lang_results}.
 In Figures~\ref{fig:anbn_net}-\ref{fig:anbmcnplusm_net}, we show the networks that were found and their typical behavior on language sequences.
 Thanks to their low number of units and connections, we are able to provide simple walkthroughs of how each network operates.
 We report the following measures:

-\paragraph{Deterministic accuracy: perfect for almost all tasks, both with small and large training sets.} The MDL learner achieves perfect accuracy for the tasks $a^nb^n$, $a^nb^nc^n$, $a^nb^{2n}$, both with small and large training sets.
-The learner also achieves perfect accuracy for $a^nb^mc^{n+m}$ with a larger training set, and in fact the net found there would be a better optimum also with the small training set, therefore showing that the score of only 98.9\% with the small training set is only due to a limitation of the search, and that perfect accuracy should in principle be reachable there too with a more robust search.
+\paragraph{Deterministic accuracy: perfect for almost all tasks, both with small and large training sets.} The MDL learner achieves perfect accuracy for the tasks $a^nb^n$ and $a^nb^{2n}$, both with small and large training sets.
+The learner also achieves perfect accuracy for $a^nb^nc^n$ and $a^nb^mc^{n+m}$ with a larger training set, and in fact the networks found there would be better optima also for the respective smaller training sets, therefore showing that the suboptimal results for the small training sets are only due to a limitation of the search, and that perfect accuracy should in principle be reachable there too with a more robust search.

-Since the other tasks show that our representations make it possible to evolve counters, we attribute the $a^nb^nc^nd^n$ failure to reach 100\% accuracy to the search component, assuming a larger population or more generations are needed, rather than lack of expressive power; networks for this task require more units -- 5 inputs and 5 outputs, compared to 3 and 3 for $a^nb^n$ -- which enlarge the number of possible mutations the search can apply at each step.
+The only task for which MDLRNNs did not reach 100\% accuracy is $a^nb^nc^nd^n$.
+Since the other tasks show that our representations make it possible to evolve counters, we attribute this failure to the search component, assuming a larger population or more generations are needed, rather than lack of expressive power; networks for this task require more units for inputs and outputs, which enlarge the number of possible mutations the search can apply at each step.

-\paragraph{Cross-entropy: almost perfect.} For all tasks but $a^nb^nc^nd^n$, the per-character average cross-entropy is also almost perfect with respect to the optimal CE calculated from the underlying probability distribution.
+\paragraph{Cross-entropy: near perfect.} For all tasks but $a^nb^nc^nd^n$, the MDLRNN per-character average cross-entropy is also almost perfect with respect to the optimal cross-entropy calculated from the underlying probability distribution.

+\paragraph{RNNs: no perfect generalization.} Among the competing models, no standard RNN reached 100\% deterministic accuracy on the test sets, and all RNNs reached suboptimal cross-entropy scores, indicating that they failed to induce the grammars and probability distributions underlying the tasks.
+In terms of architecture size, the best-performing RNNs are often those with fewer units, while L1 and L2 regularizations do not yield winning models except for one task.

 \paragraph{Transparency supports formal proofs that results are perfect for the whole, infinite language.} For all tasks but $a^nb^nc^nd^n$ then, deterministic accuracy and cross-entropy are perfect/excellent on training and test sets.
-Because the networks are small and transparent, we can go beyond these results and demonstrate formally that the task is performed perfectly on the entire infinite underlying language.
+Because the MDL networks are small and transparent, we can go beyond these results and demonstrate formally that the task is performed perfectly on the entire infinite underlying language.
 To our knowledge, such results have never been provided for any classic neural network in these tasks or any other.

 \begin{theorem} The $a^nb^n$ network represented in Fig.~\ref{fig:anbn_net} outputs the correct probability for each character, for each sequence in the $a^nb^n$ language, with a margin of error below $10^{-6}$. \end{theorem}